isgasho/parts/tests/data/README.md

 starting at 1MiB and ending at 9MiB, for a partition size of 8MiB.

 `cfdisk` automatically aligns on 1MiB, unlike parted.

+cfdisk generates random UUID's with an invalid version.